Mikejo5000/vsts-docs-pr/docs/organizations/billing/faq-extension-trials.md

 ### Q: Is there a VSTS organization trial?

-A: Rather than offering an organization trial, VSTS provides an ongoing **Free Tier** of service that many customers find sufficient to try out the service: 5 VSTS users (Basic), 5 Package Management users, Free Tier of Microsoft-hosted CI/CD (1 concurrent job, up to 4 hours per month), 1 self-hosted CI/CD concurrent job, and 20,000 virtual user minutes of cloud-based load testing per month.
+A: Instead of offering an organizational trial, VSTS provides an ongoing **free tier** of service that many customers find sufficient to try out the service.
+* Five VSTS users: basic.
+* Five package management users.
+* Free tier of Microsoft-hosted CI/CD: one concurrent job, up to four hours per month.
+* One self-hosted CI/CD concurrent job,
+* 20,000 virtual user minutes of cloud-based load testing per month.
 Additionally, you can do a 30-day trial of [Test Manager](https://marketplace.visualstudio.com/items/ms.vss-testmanager-web), [Package Management](https://marketplace.visualstudio.com/items?itemName=ms.feed), and a number of extensions offered by partners in the Visual Studio Marketplace.

 ### Q: How many times can I do a trial for Test Manager, Package Management, or paid extensions offered by partners?